billyacademy/showbuddy/README.md

 - Began working on README for project description and workflow <br>
 - Updated Matches table with timestamps and null false on columns <br>

+January 25th
+- Updated Readme
+- Fixed margins on a couple of page
+- Added a method to require users to be signed in to view content
+- Added some styling to make application usable on very tiny (phone) screens

+January 26th
+- Readme day
+- Added a partial for the off canvas menu on the users page
+- Added a .try method to a call on the application erb to fix failing tests

 ## Screen Shots